Skip to driving guidance

 A positive roadside result is not a conviction

-A positive oral fluid test is a preliminary screening only.
-It gives police reasonable grounds to arrest and take you to a police station for an evidential blood sample.
-The roadside result itself cannot be used in court — only the lab-analysed blood result can form the basis of a prosecution.
-A positive blood result above 2 micrograms/litre still does not automatically lead to conviction where a valid statutory medical defence exists.
+A positive oral fluid test is a first screening only.
+It gives police fair grounds to arrest you and take you to a police station for a blood sample.
+The roadside result cannot be used in court by itself.
+Only the lab-tested blood result can be the basis of a prosecution.

-Always cooperate — do not refuse
+Always cooperate, do not refuse

-The only exception: genuine medical inability
+The only exception: real medical inability

 At the station: the evidential blood sample